sarah27h/rheumatology-capsules/README.md

 ## About the Project

-This repo perform as boilerplate for simple front-end websites using Sass and Gulp 4.
+This repo perform as boilerplate for simple front-end projects using Sass and Gulp 4.

 ## Installation